-Generic noun phrases.
-Even if we abandon typicality structures as accounts of comprehension, however, it doesn't follow that these structures are useless in explaining all linguistic phenomena.
+Even if we abandon typicality structures as accounts of comprehension, however, it does not follow that these structures are useless in explaining all linguistic phenomena.
 Recent research on two fronts seems to us to hold promise for interactions between psychological and linguistic theories.
 First, there are special constructions in English that, roughly speaking, describe default characteristics of members of a category.
 For example, "Lions have manes" means (approximately) that having a mane is a characteristic property of lions.
-Bare plural noun phrases (i.e., plurals with no preceding determiners) are one way to convey such a meaning as we've just noticed, but indefinite singular sentences ("A lion has a mane") and definite singular sentences ("The lion-Panthera leo-has a mane") can also convey the same idea in some of their senses.
+Bare plural Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. noun phrases (i.e., plurals with no preceding determiners) are one way to convey such a meaning as we have just seen, but indefinite singular sentences ("A lion has a mane") and definite singular sentences ("The lion-Panthera leo-has a mane") can also convey the same idea in some of their senses.
 These generic sentences seem to have normative content.
-Unlike "Most lions have manes," generic sentences seem to hold despite the existence of numerous exceptions; "Lions have manes" seems to be true despite the fact that most lions (e.g., female and immature lions) don't have manes (see Krifka et al., 1995, for an introduction to generic sentences).
+Unlike "Most lions have manes," generic sentences seem to hold despite the existence of numerous exceptions; "Lions have manes" seems to be true despite the fact that most lions (e.g., female and immature lions) do not have manes (see Krifka et al., 1995, for an introduction to generic sentences, and Leslie, 2008, for one recent account).
 There is an obvious relation between the truth or acceptability of generic sentences and the typicality structure of categories, since the typical properties of a category are those that appear in true generic sentences.
 Of course, as Krifka et al. note, this may simply be substituting one puzzle (the truth conditions of generic sentences) for another (the nature of typical properties), but this may be one place where linguistic and cognitive theories might provide mutual insight.
 Research by Susan Gelman and her colleagues (see Gelman, 2003, for a thorough review) suggests that generic sentences are a frequent way for caregivers to convey category information to children.
-Four year-olds differentiate sentences with bare plurals ("Lions have manes") from those explicitly quantified by "all" or "some" in comprehension, production, and inference tasks (Gelman, Star, & Flukes, 2002; Hollander, Gelman, & Star, 2002).
-It would be of interest to know, however, at what age, and in what way, children discriminate generics from accidental generalizations-for example, when they first notice the difference between "Lions have manes" and "Lions frequently have manes" or "Most lions have manes."
+Four-year-olds differentiate sentences with bare plurals ("Lions have manes") from those explicitly quantified by "all" or "some" in comprehension, production, and inference tasks (Gelman, Star, & Flukes, 2002; Hollander, Gelman, & Star, 2002).
+It would be of interest to know, however, exactly what meaning children and adults attach to generic sentences.